-Editor’s Note: This piece was first published exactly one year ago today under the title, “Why We Still Need Lesbian Bars in 2016.”
-But after this election, I think we will need them even more in 2017, and beyond.
+This piece was first published in 2016 under the title, “Why We Still Need Lesbian Bars in 2016.”

 “What price acceptance?” might be the totem of the LGBT community in the 21st century.
 The minority community, which is actually comprised of multiple communities, is like any other minority community in the United States determined to garner equal political, social, and economic rights while maintaining its idiosyncratic culture.
 “Assimilation” is a double-edged sword of cruel optimism: We want to be treated the same and given the same opportunities as others, but we bitterly fear the erasure of differences—cultural differences that establish our communities—in the quest for equality.

 The promise of acceptance has transmogrified into a resentment of assimilation, and, for lesbians specifically, a lamentation about the nationwide plague of shuttering lesbian bars.
 Lesbian bars, like any type of commercial establishment, have come and gone over the years.
 (The one exception seems to be Henrietta Hudson in NYC, the owners of which, I was recently told by co-owner Lisa Cannistraci, just signed a new 15-year lease.)
 Call it “gentrification,” or what you will; turnover is nothing new when it comes to business.